lulu98/stock-analysis-tool/README.md

 The CI/CD pipeline makes sure that the codebase does not break.

+## Project Management

+The roadmap, backlog and ticketing system can be found in the `./organization/` directory to better plan and manage the development process.

 ## Development Suggestions

 My development process for a new feature is as follows: